Stable machine-learning parameterization of subgrid processes for climate modeling at a range of resolutions

 The equations for the prognostic thermodynamic and moisture variables in SAM are important for our study and may be written as \cite{khairoutdinov2003cloud} \begin{fleqn}

-\end{fleqn} where $h_{\rm{L}}= c_pT + gz - L_c(q_c + q_r) - L_s(q_i + q_s + q_g)$ is the liquid/ice water static energy; $\rho_0$ is the horizontal-mean air density; $q_T$ is the non-precipitating water mixing ratio which is the sum of the mixing ratios of water vapor ($q_v$), cloud water ($q_c$) and cloud ice ($q_i$); $q_p$ is the total precipitating water mixing ratio which is the sum of the mixing ratios of rain ($q_r$), snow ($q_s$) and graupel ($q_g$); $ F_{Ai}$ is the diffusive flux of variable $A$; $u_i = (u,v,w)$ is the three-dimensional wind; $P_{\rm{tot}}$ is the total precipitation mass flux (defined positive downwards); $S$ is the total sedimentation mass flux (defined positive downwards); the subscript ``rad'' denotes the tendency due to radiative heating; the subscript ``mic'' represents the microphysical tendency due to autoconversion, aggregation, collection, and evaporation and sublimation of precipitation; $L_c$, $L_f$ and $L_s$ are the latent heat of condensation, fusion and sublimation, respectively; $L_p = L_c + L_f(1-\omega_p)$ is the effective latent heat associated with precipitation and $\omega_p$ is the partition function for precipitation; $L_n = L_c + L_f(1-\omega_n)$ is the effective latent heat associated with non-precipitating condensate and $\omega_n$ is the partition function for non-precipitating condensate.
+\end{fleqn} where $h_{\rm{L}}= c_{\rm{p}}T + gz - L_{\rm{c}}(q_c + q_{\rm{r}}) - L_{\rm{s}}(q_{\rm{i}} + q_{\rm{s}} + q_{\rm{g}})$ is the liquid/ice water static energy; $\rho_{\rm{0}}(z)$ is the reference density profile; $q_{\rm{T}}$ is the non-precipitating water mixing ratio which is the sum of the mixing ratios of water vapor ($q_v$), cloud water ($q_c$) and cloud ice ($q_{\rm{i}}$); $q_{\rm{p}}$ is the total precipitating water mixing ratio which is the sum of the mixing ratios of rain ($q_{\rm{r}}$), snow ($q_{\rm{s}}$) and graupel ($q_{\rm{g}}$); $ F_{Ai}$ is the diffusive flux of variable $A$; $u_i = (u,v,w)$ is the three-dimensional wind; $P_{\rm{tot}}$ is the total precipitation mass flux (defined positive downwards); $S$ is the total sedimentation mass flux (defined positive downwards); the subscript rad denotes the tendency due to radiative heating; the subscript mic represents the microphysical tendency due to autoconversion, aggregation, collection, and evaporation and sublimation of precipitation; $L_{\rm{c}}$, $L_{\rm{f}}$ and $L_{\rm{s}}$ are the latent heat of condensation, fusion and sublimation, respectively; $L_{\rm{p}} = L_{\rm{c}} + L_{\rm{f}}(1-\omega_{\rm{p}})$ is the effective latent heat associated with precipitation, and $\omega_{\rm{p}}$ is the partition function for precipitation which determines its partitioning between liquid and ice phases; $L_{\rm{n}} = L_{\rm{c}} + L_{\rm{f}}(1-\omega_{\rm{n}})$ is the effective latent heat associated with non-precipitating condensate, and $\omega_{\rm{n}}$ is the partition function for non-precipitating condensate which determines its partitioning between liquid and ice phases.
+We note that we do not introduce any prescribed large-scale tendencies in our simulations.

-\subsection{Simulations}
+\subsubsection{Simulations}